Fruit is an important part of a healthy diet.

 Needless to say, there isn’t a lot of room to include fruit on a ketogenic diet.

-Of all fruit, berries are the lowest in carbs.
+Of all fruit, tend to be the lowest in carbs.
 So if you’re counting carbs, blackberries, raspberries, blueberries and strawberries are all excellent choices.

 If you choose to follow a ketogenic diet and greatly restrict your carb intake, it’s fine to avoid fruits as long as you are getting those nutrients from other foods.